-The Equality Policy was reviewed in March 2019 and will be reviewed in January 2021 and the Accessibility Plan was reviewed in July 2020.
+The Equality Policy was reviewed by Annelise Franklin and the Accessibility Plan will be reviewed in October 2024.

 Under the Equality Act 2010 we are required to take proactive steps to ensure that disabled pupils, staff and governors, parents/carers and other people using the school are treated equally.
 We have incorporated our duties under the Equality Act 2010, and specifically on disability issues, into two main documents: our Equality Policy & Objectives, and our Accessibility Plan (our access to the physical environment, to learning, and to information for pupils and others in our school community with impairment or other needs that may put them at a disadvantage from others).